 Export Control & Customs

-Welcome at Export Control, Customs, Nagoya Protocol and MFP
+Welcome at Export Control, Customs, Nagoya Protocol, MFP and Drone Regulation

 The Export Control & Customs Unit offers the following services for employees of the GEOMAR Helmholtz Centre for Ocean Research Kiel: